Reducing carbon emissions in the UK

-Burning fossil fuels to make electricity is the biggest source of CO2 emissions in the UK, which makes it vital that we phase out fossil fuels as quickly as possible, moving towards a 100% renewable future by 2050.
+Burning fossil fuels to make electricity is the biggest source of carbon emissions in the UK, which makes it vital that we phase out fossil fuels as quickly as possible, moving towards a 100% renewable future by 2050.

 WWF UK is working to ensure a transition to an efficient, sustainable energy system, focused on clean, renewable energy sources such as wind, wave and solar power, and backed up by electricity storage and demand flexibility.

 In our recent work, we successfully campaigned for the Government to make a commitment to end the use of coal in the UK energy system, which they have committed to do by 2025.
-We will continue to campaign for increased deployment of renewable energy, looking to build upon the progress that has already been made, by advocating more support for solar and onshore wind projects, as well as continuing the support that is already being given to offshore wind.
+We will continue to campaign for carbon reduction and increased deployment of renewable energy, looking to build upon the progress that has already been made, by advocating more support for solar and onshore wind projects, as well as continuing the support that is already being given to offshore wind.

 WWF UK is working to ensure that progress is made on a number of different policy areas with regards to transport.
 Currently, we are advocating the government to bring forward its 2040 target of ending the sale of petrol and diesel cars to 2030 to match the ambition of other countries and take meaningful air pollution and emissions.
 We are also working to ensure the Government commits to funding the charging infrastructure needed for electric vehicles and offers incentives for people to ditch their petrol and diesel cars in favour of low-emission vehicles.
 Furthermore, we are working with businesses to encourage a quicker transition to electric cars.